 About

-CASQA’s membership is comprised of a diverse range of stormwater quality management organizations and individuals, including 180 cities, 23 counties, special districts, federal agencies, state agencies, ports, universities and school districts, wastewater agencies, water suppliers, industries, and consulting firms throughout the state.
-On a weekly basis, CASQA communicates directly to approximately 2,000 individuals, including the CASQA membership, State Water Board, Regional Water Board, and EPA staff.
+The California Stormwater Quality Association (CASQA) is a nonprofit corporation that advances sustainable stormwater management protective of California water resources.
+With well over 2,000 members, our membership is comprised of a diverse range of stormwater quality management organizations and individuals, including cities, counties, special districts, federal agencies, state agencies, ports, universities and school districts, wastewater agencies, water suppliers, industries, and consulting firms throughout the state.
+Collectively, CASQA represents over 34 million people in California.

 CASQA has been a leader since 1989 when the field of stormwater management was in its infancy.
 From its founding, CASQA has served as an advisor and partner to regulators.
 CASQA has therefore developed a culture of collaboration and cooperation, working with permittees, regulators, and other stakeholders to develop solutions to complex challenges.